Are You Eligible for Financial Aid?

 - A. Yes.
 All U.S. citizens or eligible non-citizens are eligible for Federal Student Aid, regardless of their parents’ immigration status.
 If you are a citizen or eligible non-citizen but your parents are undocumented immigrants, you should fill out the FAFSA and include their financial information.

-If you fill in the parental information using a fake social security number or one that is only valid for work purposes, the application will be rejected.
+If you fill in the parental information using a social security number that was not assigned to them or one that is only valid for work purposes, the application will be rejected.
 If your parent (s) does not have a social security number, use 000-00-0000 as his or her social security number.

 - Q. Do I need to be admitted before I can apply for Federal Student Aid at CET?